waffleprogramming/waffleprogramming.github.io/README.md

-# waffle-website
+# waffleprograming.github.io
-The Website For Waffle Programming
+The website for Waffle Programming